HomeContact UsExtrasChronologyWorksKudosLinks/Contact

 1979: Pretty Doll Houses (Hutchinson, London)

 1981: Retired from W.S.U.
-Honored as Professor of the Year.
+Honored as 'Outstanding Professor WSU 1981'.

 1983: In the Time of Greenbloom (reprinted by University of Chicago Press, Phoenix Fiction)